-UPDATE January 2021: How to start a political blog is a timely topic since there has been an overlap between social media and politics.
-In fact, Donald Trump was banned from Twitter, and Google and Apple have stopped allowing downloads of the social media app Parler for political reasons.
+How to start a political blog is a timely topic since there has been an overlap between social media and politics.
+In fact, Former President Donald Trump was banned from Twitter, and, at the time of this writing, Google and Apple have stopped allowing downloads of the social media app Parler for political reasons.

 Politics is one of the subjects people are the most passionate about.
 And, if you want to make a name for yourself as a pundit, analyst, or candidate for office, then starting a blog could be a great way to do so.
 The process is also fairly simple, and you could literally have your own blog up and running in one day.

 By reading this guide, you’ll discover how to start a political blog, how to promote your new blog, and how to get email subscribers.
 You’ll also learn about a famous political blog.

 Let’s take a look at what you need to do to start your political blog in 2021.

 Are you ready to learn how to start a political blog?

 Before we start, to inspire you to want to read on and learn how to start a political blog, let’s learn about a famous political blog, PoliticalWire.com.

 PoliticalWire.com is one of the most famous political blogs.
 Political Wire was started by Taegan Goddard in 1999.